 This result was well below the limit of 0.40 lb/MMBtu that applies to this boiler.

-Although this is limited data, it suggests that boilers burning fuel oil normally operate below the limits in this rule and that this rule therefore has little, if any, practical effect in the limited number of cases where it applies.
+Although this is limited data, it suggests that boilers burning fuel oil normally operate well below the limits in this rule and that this rule therefore has little, if any, practical effect in the limited number of cases where it applies.

-In additional to the particulate matter limits, this rule includes Smoke Spot limits.
+In addition to the particulate matter limits, this rule includes Smoke Spot limits.
 There are no Smoke Spot limits in the rest of the state.
 Smoke Spot testing involves drawing a sample of the flue gas through a filter paper and then comparing the resulting spot on the filter paper with a series of standards.
 This test is used primarily for boiler tuning.
 Smoke Spot test results are not correlated with flue gas opacity and are not a substitute for visible emissions monitoring for compliance with visible emissions (opacity) limits.
 In addition, the rule is only applicable to boilers in the four-county area burning fuel oil.

-DEQ proposes repeal of this rule because it is only applicable in the four-county area, and within that area it is no more stringent than the statewide standards for most boilers most of the time.
+DEQ proposes repeal of this rule because it is only applicable in the four-county area, and within that area, it is no more stringent than the statewide standards for most boilers most of the time.
 Although the rule is more stringent than the statewide standards in the case of boilers burning fuel oil, there is evidence that boilers burning fuel oil have no difficulty complying with the limits.
 Finally, the rule requires compliance with flue gas density limits that are not correlated with visible emissions (opacity) standards and are not used elsewhere in the state.

-Repeal of this rule will have no effect on most boilers most of the time, and will have no noticable effect on the remaining boilers in the four-county area.
+Repeal of this rule will have no effect on most boilers most of the time, and will have no noticeable effect on the remaining boilers in the four-county area.